 When planning a road trip, you probably grab a map.
 Mariners have their own special 'road maps' - nautical charts.
 NOAA is the nation's chartmaker, constantly updating a suite of over 1,000 charts using sonar, LiDAR, and aerial photographs.
 Much like road maps, nautical charts provide basic navigation information, such as water depths and the locations of hazards.
 Going beyond traditional charting products, NOAA is also using advanced technology to add more layers of data, alerting mariners when they approach right whale management areas, for instance, or noting marine sanctuaries or fisheries habitat.
 Using all of these tools, mariners plan efficient routes and avoid dangerous or ecologically sensitive areas.

 Today's massive ships push the depth limit of many ports and harbors.
 NOAA delivers tools and information to help mariners select the safest routes through shallow waterways.
-For example, the Physical Oceanographic Real-Time System, or 'PORTS,' operates in 20 ports around the country, providing up-to-the-minute information on tides, currents, salinity, water and air temperature, atmospheric pressure, and wind (speed, gusts, and direction).
-This information helps mariners time the movement of their vessels – from the smallest recreational craft to the most massive oil tankers – through more than 50 U.S. seaports and waterways.
+For example, the Physical Oceanographic Real-Time System, or 'PORTS,' operates in many ports around the country, providing up-to-the-minute information on tides, currents, salinity, water and air temperature, atmospheric pressure, and wind (speed, gusts, and direction).
+This information helps mariners time the movement of their vessels—from the smallest recreational craft to the most massive oil tankers—through U.S. seaports and waterways.
 Port authorities, local officials, and marine pilot associations also use PORTS to determine if a waterway is open and safe for navigation.

 When a ship is passing under a bridge or moving through a channel, it can be a pretty tight fit.
 To avoid collisions and ensure safe passage, mariners rely on NOAA positioning information.
 NOAA's National Spatial Reference System and National Water Level Observation Network provide a highly accurate, precise, and consistent geographic reference framework throughout our country.
 Such a framework is imperative to determining land and water elevations, to help mariners safely move around obstructions in our nation's busy waterways.